|Author||Martin Becze, Hudson Jameson, et al.|

 For Ethereum implementers, EIPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the EIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

 There are three types of EIP:

-- A Standard Track EIP describes any change that affects most or all Ethereum implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
-Furthermore Standard EIPs can be broken down into the following categories.
+- A Standards Track EIP describes any change that affects most or all Ethereum implementations, such as—a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Ethereum.
+Standards Track EIPs consist of three parts—a design document, an implementation, and (if warranted) an update to the formal specification.
+Furthermore, Standards Track EIPs can be broken down into the following categories:

-- Interface - includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names (EIP59, EIP6) and contract ABIs.
-The label “interface” aligns with the interfaces repo and discussion should primarily occur in that repository before an EIP is submitted to the EIPs repository.
+- Interface: includes improvements around client API/RPC specifications and standards, and also certain language-level standards like method names (EIP-6) and contract ABIs.
+The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an EIP is submitted to the EIPs repository.

 - An Informational EIP describes an Ethereum design issue, or provides general guidelines or information to the Ethereum community, but does not propose a new feature.
 Informational EIPs do not necessarily represent Ethereum community consensus or a recommendation, so users and implementers are free to ignore Informational EIPs or follow their advice.

 It is highly recommended that a single EIP contain a single key proposal or new idea.
 The more focused the EIP, the more successful it tends to be.
 A change to one client doesn’t require an EIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.